Divorce & Discovery: A Jewish Healing Retreat

 In order to prioritize the health and safety of our campers, staff and entire Tawonga community, all weekend program participants who will be eligible for the vaccine by the time their program begins are required to be fully vaccinated (including a booster shot, if eligible) against COVID-19, as are all Tawonga staff.
 We will have trusted and qualified medical staff on site as always.
 You can also click here for our COVID-19 FAQs.

 Read More About Rabbi Deborah Newbrun

-In the early 2000s (while serving as Tawonga’s Camp Director), as Deborah was going through a painful divorce from her wife, she lamented that Jewish ritual and Jewish leaders offered her family so little in the way of a roadmap or any real kind of support through this milestone.
-With her two boys only in grade school, she was left feeling abandoned by the Tradition and turned to secular healing experiences while attempting to traverse the disorienting and complex process of divorce.
+In the early 2000s (while serving as Tawonga’s Camp Director), while Deborah was going through a painful divorce from her wife, she lamented that Jewish ritual and Jewish leaders offered her family so little in the way of a roadmap or any real kind of support through this milestone.
+With her two boys only in grade school, she was left feeling abandoned by the Tradition and turned to secular healing experiences while attempting to traverse the painful, disorienting and complex process of divorce.